SmartlyDressedGames/Unturned-Docs/assets/item-asset/sight-asset.rst

 **Zoom** *float*: Multiplicative amount of zoom.
 Should be set to a value greater than 1.
 Defaults to 1.

+**ThirdPerson_Zoom** *float*: Zoom factor in third-person perspective.
+Should be set to a value greater than 1.
+Defaults to 1.25.

 **Zoom\_Using\_Eyes** *bool*: Whether main camera field of view should zoom without scope camera / scope overlay.

 Distance Marker Properties